demirhalilbasic/bank-system/README.md

 ## 👍 Feedback

-If you have any feedback on this project, alternative approaches to structuring the code, or suggestions for future improvements — feel free to share your thoughts.
+If you have any feedback on this project, alternative approaches to structuring the code, or suggestions for future improvements, feel free to share your thoughts.
 I truly appreciate your time in reviewing this project.
 Best regards!